 Advanced Students and Counselors

-In order for such an intensely problem-based approach to succeed, students must get careful and personal feedback on their work.
+For such an intensely problem-based approach to succeed, students need careful and personal feedback on their work.
 This job is done by the Ross counselors, who live in the dormitories along with the younger participants.

 Beginning students who do well are invited to return as junior counselors or counselors in subsequent summers.
 Advanced first-year students, junior counselors, and counselors take advanced courses which vary from year to year.